 Shortly after finishing our dinner, we visited the Portas do Sol at sunset.
 The Portas do Sol are the prominent feature of the town of Santarém, Portugal.
 The name means "Doors of the Sun" and it is easy to see why.

 The captivating views over the town walls to the Río Tejo at sunset is absolutely stunning.
 For us, indeed this was Santarém's best attraction.

 The following photos are of my journey from the center of town to the Jardím Portas do Sol as it is called.
-The nicely designed granite setts (aka "cobblestone," however, it is not true round stones, but manufactored ones) on the street I followed first was the Rua Serpa Pinto Porto, below.
+The nicely designed granite setts (aka "cobblestone," however, it is not true round stones, but manufactured ones) on the street I followed first was the Rua Serpa Pinto Porto, below.

 When you join the Rua de São Martinho in the next photo, the brown signs for the Portas do Sol and the museum are in view.
 Lots of folks were migrating to the Castle for sunset!

-At this intersection if you look up on the wall high, and to your left you see this attractive sign.
+At this intersection if you look up on the wall, high and to your left you see this attractive sign.

 The Museu Municipal de Santarém, in the next photo, is housed in a Romanesque-style church, but has been a museum since 1876.
 For more information about it, click here.